Scientific Name

 Description

 Agaves are not difficult plants to grow.
 They are slow-growing and dramatic and will even thrive on a bit of neglect.
 If you are the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
-If, however, you are the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
+However, if you are the type who likes to set it and forget it and you have a sunny window, Agave might be the way to go.
 Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
-They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.
+They have irritating sap and sometimes very sharp thorns that can injure small children and even pets.

 Learn more at How to Grow and Care for Agave.